 Complaint handling

-If an Access Holder or Access Seeker considers that DBCT Management has breached one or more of its obligations under this Section 9 they may lodge a written complaint with DBCT Management.
+If an Access Holder or Access Seeker considers that DBCT Management may have breached one or more of its obligations under this Section 9 they may lodge a written complaint with DBCT Management.

 Unless otherwise notified in writing by the Access Holder or Access Seeker, the written complaint referred to in Section 9.6(a) and any accompanying information (whether documentary or otherwise) will be Confidential Information until it ceases to be Confidential Information in accordance with this Undertaking.